uwotutor/CS1027-Tutor/README.md

 Congratulations on finding me!
 Consider yourself lucky because I can take you from zero to hero in this field.
 I have a very lucrative full-time day job.
 I am not motivated by money but by the desire to make an impact on this world through helping you.
 I owe my success to my CS degree from Western, and I consider mentoring young students to land their first top-tier big tech internships as my way of giving back to our school.

 Yes, I definitely aim high because failing any CS courses under my watch is impossible.
 At least, it has never happened before.
-416-two two zero-two three 6 6
+Call or text me at: 416 - tw0 tw0 z3r0 - two three 6 s1x